 Revising for your Theory Test

 The advice we give to all learners is do not punish yourself with revision.
 Simply put, there is no need to spend hours non stop continuously revising.
 In fact, doing this will make things more difficult for you.
 First of all, you need to decide on which revision tools you use.
 We strongly advise that you do not revise for your theory test via a book.
 At Driving Test Success we have a range of software which have voice-overs that will read the questions and answers as well as the explanations to each question.
 Using software is more interactive and enjoyable for anybody to use.
-Click here to see a special page we've created which shows the products we have that have voice-overs.
+Click here to see the products we have that have voice-overs.
 Once you have your software we recommend that you give yourself 6 weeks to revise before your theory test.
 This gives you time to carefully start preparing for your theory test.
 As well as this we recommend that you keep revision sessions short, no longer than 20 minutes (unless doing a full mock test) but regular.
 So for example, spending 10 minutes per session three times a day.
 You can also read questions yourself out loud and read the answers out loud too.
 This helps you process the information on the screen from letters and words to verbal information.
 Keeping a track of your progress is really simple with any of our products.
 Make sure you check in on how well you are doing as this will help motivate you.

 Booking Your Theory Test